LoicBrassart/lille-0919-js-projet3-memoracar/README.md

 To setup the backend, you have to create a Dotenv file using the shema provide by the .env.dist file.
 To launch the backend you can use nodemon.
 It should be install with the npm install.
 In a new tab in your command line, go to the backend folder.
-Then just `nodemon index.js`. nodemon should be install with the npm i in your backend.
+Then just `nodemon index.js`.

 In a new Tab in your command line, you can go the frontend folder and launch `npm start`.